EnhancedNetwork/TOHE-Docs/GetStarted.md

 # INSTALLATION
 Installation requires that you own a PC version of AmongUs on Steam, Epic, or Itch.

+## Distribution Policy

+Dev and Canary Builds are not for distribution.
+If you are found to be distributing these builds, you will be removed from the respective role and your access to the builds will be revoked. <br>
+If you are a content creator, you may use these builds in your videos, but you may not provide a download link to your viewers.
+If you are found to be distributing these builds, you will be removed from the respective role and your access to the builds will be revoked.<br><br>
+This policy is in place to keep the integrity of our Sponsor, Contributor, Tester, Booster, and Translator roles.
+If you are interested in becoming one of these roles, please see the above sections for more information.

 ## MANUAL INSTALLATION

 1. Download the latest full Release of TOHRE [here](https://github.com/Loonie-Toons/TownOfHost-ReEdited/releases).
 You only need the main zip such as "TOHE.v2.5.0.zip", not the source code files.